raivatshah/CS2100/revision.md

 ### The C Language - We follow ANSI C (C90)

 General Purpose PL developed in 1972 by Dennis Richie for use with UNIX Operating System.
-Provides only a min core mechanism.
+Provides only a minimal core mechanism.
 Exposes underlying machine model while still being portable.
 Assumes Programmer Knows best.
 Procedural in Nature.
 Very efficient in execution speed and memory footprint.

 Sample C program: